janwilmans/copperspice-gettingstarted/README.md

 Once you have the basic setup working, much more information can be found on Jason Turners C++ Weekly - Ep 208 - The Ultimate CMake / C++ Quick Start video https://www.youtube.com/watch?v=YbgH7yat-Jo

 In that video he mentions the C++ Starter project at https://github.com/lefticus/cpp_starter_project.
-The repo not only contains very ice examples of CMake features, but also .clang-format, .clang-tidy and .cmake-format.yaml examples.
+The repo not only contains very nice examples of CMake features, but also .clang-format, .clang-tidy and .cmake-format.yaml examples.
 I recommened you check these out.

 ## Minimal requirements

+CopperSpice 1.7.x based projects require a compliant C++17 compiler, which in case of visual studio means 2019 16.6.x or greater.
-CopperSpice 1.5.x based projects require a compliant C++14 compiler, which in case of visual studio means 2017 15.8.1 or greater.
+CopperSpice 1.6.x or earlier based projects require a compliant C++14 compiler, which in case of visual studio means 2017 15.8.1 or greater.

 ```
 #if _MSC_VER < 1914